 Originally supported by parishioner donations and managed at the church, the organization now gets space donated in Danville, has volunteers from the community, receives used bikes through bike drives, and gets funding through grants and donations from individuals.
 St. Timothy’s supports the program with in-kind donations.
 Last year, 270 bikes were distributed to local non-profits and schools including many of the organizations listed on this website.
 We only were able to give out 110 helmets and some locks.
 The goal is to send each bike out with a helmet and lock.

 Parish Liaisons: Tania Hanson De Young, Rand and Ryan Mahoney http://www.adoptafamilybikes.org/

 School Supplies Drive for CCIH

-In July/August, Saint Timothy’s collects school supplies for Contra Costa Interfaith Housing’s After School Homework Programs to benefit four very low-income housing developments in Pleasant Hill, Bay Point, Concord and Pittsburg.
+In July, Saint Timothy’s collects school supplies for Contra Costa Interfaith Housing’s After School Homework Programs to benefit three very low-income housing developments in Pleasant Hill, Concord, and Pittsburg.
 Over 120 children receive these necessary school materials to further education and to break the cycle of poverty.

 Parish Liaison: Leslie Firth http://www.ccinterfaithhousing.org/

-For more about dates, food lists, and Supporter letters, send an email to Sally Shea Potts firstname.lastname@example.org.
+For more about donating, dates, food lists, and supporter letters, send an email to Sally Shea Potts email@example.com.